 The Relationship Between the Skeletal System and the Human Body

 Like in building construction, where the pillars and the structural foundation stand as frameworks to support part of a solid vertical structure, the human skeleton performs the same function as it gives the body shape, protects internal organs, and keeps the entire body erect against collapsing.

 The skeleton is a combination of concisely organized bones forming an internal framework.
+So how many bones are there in the human body?
 However, a baby’s body comprises 300 bones at birth.
 Intriguingly, these numbers decrease, and certain bones begin to fuse as one advances in age and body size.

 How Many Bones are in the Human Body?

 Generally, from the longest to the smallest, there are distinctively 206 bones in the human adult body serving invaluable purposes.
 They are formed with connective tissues, calcium, and other important bone cells (osteoblasts, osteoclasts, osteocytes, and bone lining cells).

 How Can You Keep the Human Bone Healthy?

 Now you know the answer to the question, “how many bones are in the human body?”, it’s time to take a look at how to keep them healthy.
 In general, the human body needs the utmost care, exercise, and the right nutrition for sustenance and development.
 Interestingly, even the professional nutritionists and doctors, whose jobs are to give valuable tips concerning healthy living, suggest that humans include the right proportion of calcium in their diets because it is a vital nutrient for bone formation.
 Since the bones require sufficient calcium for optimal formation, it is wise to follow the daily recommended dietary allowance (RDA) of 1.1 tons for adults between 19 to 50 and men aged 51 to 70.